Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Performance Assessment

-\begingroup \endgroup \paragraph{Quantitative Assessment with Variation} As mentioned previously, ECDF is with a ratio scale that allows aggregation of values across multiple optimization times to obtain quantitative assessments for each instance, which is the so-called (approximated) area under the ECDF curve (AUC) \cite{YeDWB22}.
+\begingroup \endgroup \paragraph{Quantitative Assessment with Variation} As mentioned previously, ECDF has a ratio scale that allows aggregation of values across multiple optimization times to obtain quantitative assessments for each instance, which is the so-called (approximated) area under the ECDF curve (AUC) \cite{YeDWB22}.
 Table~\ref{tab:ecdf} presents the aggregated ECDFs for the four benchmark tracks, showing that the order of the solver's assessment based on ECDF remains the same as the one based on scores, as presented in Table~\ref{tab:scores}.
 When analyzing the behavior in specific instances, Figure~\ref{fig:ecdf} shows higher variances in ECDFs for each instance compared to the ones in scores (see Figure~\ref{fig:heatscore}).
-This measn that instead of having a large set of scores higher than $0.9$, as spread across the yellow area of Figure~\ref{fig:heatscore}, we can differentiate the solvers' performance using ECDF for most instances, except those in which no feasible solution is obtained.
-Furthermore, high-variance ECDFs list across different instances for each solver.
-Moreover, the difference in such convergence process can be quantitatively estimated using ECDFs.
-Due to the space limit, we are unable to provide a table with complete ECDF values, but all the data is available in our repository.
+Specifically, instead of having a large set of scores higher than $0.9$ in Figure~\ref{fig:heatscore}, ECDFs are in a wide variation of values as shown in Figure~\ref{fig:ecdf}.
+We also provide the average standard deviations of scores and ECDFs across all tested instances in Appendix A, which shows that the standard deviations obtained from ECDFs are much greater than the scores.
+Moreover, for the instances where solvers can obtain the same best-found solutions, ECDFs can distinguish solvers' performance by quantitatively estimating the convergence process.
+For example, Figure~\ref{fig:ecdf} can show that NuWLS converge faster for the instances plotted in yellow.